irods/irods/manual.rst

 ==========   =======    =====================================================
 Date         Version    Description
 ==========   =======    =====================================================
-2012-03-01   3.0        Initial Release.
+2012-03-01   3.0b1      Initial Beta Release.
                           This is the first release from RENCI, based on the iRODS 3.0 community codebase.
 ==========   =======    =====================================================